afbustamante/y-a-foot/README.md

 ### Minimum requirements for building

-* JDK 14
+* JDK 17
-* Maven 3.6
+* Maven 3.9

 ### Minimum requirements for deployment

-* JRE 14
+* JRE 17
 * PostgreSQL 13+
-* OpenLDAP 3 or an external active directory with OAuth 2.0 support such as Keycloak
+* An external active directory with OAuth 2.0 support such as Keycloak
 * RabbitMQ for handling internal events

 ### Keycloak directory structure